storyprotocol/documentation/docs/Developers/typescript-sdk/mint-a-license.md

 There are a few steps you have to complete before you can start the tutorial.

 1. Complete the [TypeScript SDK Setup](doc:typescript-sdk-setup)

-* An IP Asset that has License Terms added.
+2. An IP Asset that has License Terms added.
 Learn how to add License Terms to an IPA [here](doc:attach-terms-to-an-ip-asset).

-### section about restrictions

-> 📘 Max Number of Licenses
->
-> If you're curious about setting the maximum number of licenses that can be created from your IP, check out the [License Config / Hook](doc:license-config-hook) section of our documentation.

 ## 1. Mint License